ismustachio/compPhotoProj/README.md

 	Custom (3x3)
 		</ol>
-To maxize this utility, it is best to run against large quantaties of images.
-This utility will spawned a thread (goroutine) per each image using all available system resources.
+To maxize this utility, it is best to run against large batch of images.
+This utility will spawned a thread (goroutine) per each image.
+The more resources available the faster the computation should be.
+This project benefits from being embarrassingly parallel, and should scale linearly as the amount of parallelism increases.
 </p>

 <p>